mokdevel/DarcMods/DarcMissions/docs/P_CAMP.md

-# Camp structure
+# Camp functionality
 This is a class that is used by multiple missions.
+It provides a similar structure of configuration for them and a mission may extend it with mission specific topics.

 See [Common](./P_COMMON.md) , [Loot](./P_LOOT.md) , [Structures](./P_STRUCTURE.md) , [Camp](./P_CAMP.md)